dtomlinson91/ck3_take_vows/README.md

 In the current version of the game, the only way to make your child a monk is to forcefully imprison them (potentially using a hook in the process) and immediately release them forcing them to take vows.
-Not only does this not make much sense (as head of the family), but it likely makes you incurr a massive tyranny penalty from all your vassals as you forcefully imprisoned someone for no reason (unless your child had already commited a crime which I do not think is possible.)
+Not only does this not make much sense (as head of the family), but it likely makes you incur a massive tyranny penalty from all your vassals as you forcefully imprisoned someone for no reason (unless your child had already commited a crime which I do not think is possible.)